 - Certain UC ProPEL faculty advisors are responsible for certain majors, so it is important that you contact an advisor responsible for one of the majors you are interested in hiring.
 Any faculty advisor will share your need with the other responsible faculty advisors for the majors you are hiring.

 - The typical timeframe is dependent upon the employers’ hiring processes.
 Once an employer is given student portfolios/resumes, it is up to their discretion when they would like to interview the student(s).
 And once they have interviewed, it is again up to the employers’ hiring processes to determine when an offer is made.
 Students typically take no more than a week to accept or decline offers, once made.

 - Job offers can be sent directly to the student; however, please inform the UC ProPEL faculty advisor of your selection.

 - Ideally, students should be hired by the last week of the semester prior to the one in which they will begin working.
 However, students can be hired into the second week of the semester in which they would work.
 For example, a student should be hired by the last week of the fall semester if they are to begin co-op with a company in the spring semester.
 However, a student can be hired into the second week of the spring semester, if a late need arises.
 The student will still receive credit for the experience if starting a week or two late.

 - We ask each supervisor to assess student performance at the end of each co-op semester.
 We ask the employer to meet with the student to discuss their performance and complete the Employer Report, supplied by UC and administered online.
-The student's Professional Practice Faculty Advisor reviews the employer ratings with the student and uses this form as a basis for counseling and advising the student regarding individual professional development.
+The student's UC ProPEL Faculty Advisor reviews the employer ratings with the student and uses this form as a basis for counseling and advising the student regarding individual professional development.
 If a student receives a failing grade, the student may not receive recognition of a completed co-op semester.